LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	| ?- logtalk_load(lgtunit(loader)).

-The unit tests framework is inspired by Java's JUnit and by the works of Joachim Schimpf (ECLiPSe library `test_util`) and Jan Wielemaker (SWI-Prolog `plunit` package).
+The unit tests framework is inspired by the xUnit frameworks architecture and by the works of Joachim Schimpf (ECLiPSe library `test_util`) and Jan Wielemaker (SWI-Prolog `plunit` package).

 In order to write your own unit tests, define objects extending the `lgtunit` object.
 These objects must be compiled using the compiler